 Pay attention to the health of you and your family

-It is important that you keep carbon monoxide detectors throughout your home.
-When present, this lethal gas can easily seep into the home undetected.
-Symptoms are:
+It is crucial that you keep carbon monoxide detectors throughout your home.
+When present, this lethal gas can easily seep into the house undetected.

 - Frequent headaches

 Should you or your family experience any of these symptoms, open a window in the room of the furnace location, get air into the home, get your family out and call 911 immediately.
 Not all malfunctions are visible which is why you should have regular maintenance cycles performed by a professional.

 Taking chances with a furnace that is either too old to properly function or one that has shown signs of faultiness is not something you want to put off getting checked.
 Not only can it turn into an unnecessary, costly endeavor, but you could also be putting the lives of you and your family in jeopardy.